Mary Edmonds: Research

 Edmonds was known for her research in mRNA processing, specifically on 3'-end processing and how RNA is spliced.
 Her research showed that the end of mRNA is a poly-A tail composed of multiple adenosine residues.
 In her memoirs posted at the National Academy of Sciences, her work discovering the poly-A tails on eukaryotic mRNA and purification of the poly-A polymerase enzyme are described as "landmarks in the field".
 Edmonds also developed the first method to use the poly-A tail to separate mRNA from other nucleic acids, a protocol which forms the beginning of all modern transcriptomics analysis.
 In the 1980s, Edmonds showed that poly-A RNA is branched, a stage that arises during processing of hnRNA into mRNA.
 This research led to the development of antibodies targeting branched RNA.

 Selected publications

 Awards and accolades

 Edmonds was elected to the National Academy of Sciences in 1991.
-She was awarded an honorary degree by Lawrence University in 1983, named woman of the year in science by Chatham University in 1986, and received the Chancellor’s Distinguished Research Award Winners from the University of Pittsburg in 1989.
-After her death, the University of Pittsburg established the Mary P. Edmonds Award given each year to a graduate student in recognition of an "outstanding research paper".
+She was awarded an honorary degree by Lawrence University in 1983, named woman of the year in science by Chatham University in 1986, and received the Chancellor’s Distinguished Research Award Winners from the University of Pittsburgh in 1989.
+After her death, the University of Pittsburgh established the Mary P. Edmonds Award given each year to a graduate student in recognition of an "outstanding research paper".